dewski/dotpath/README.md

-# json-path
+# dotpath

-json-path gives you utilities to navigate and modify hashes and arrays in Ruby with the JSON path to each value in the hash or array.
+dotpath gives you utilities to navigate and modify hashes and arrays in Ruby with the JSON path to each value in the hash or array.

 ## Installation